photoprism/photoprism-docs/docs/user-guide/users/2fa.md

 # 2-Factor Authentication

 Two-factor authentication (2FA) can add an extra layer of security to [your account](../settings/account.md) in case someone gains access to your password.
-If enabled, you will need a randomly generated confirmation code in addition to your password to log in:
+If enabled, you will need a randomly generated verification code in addition to your password to log in:

 ![Screenshot](img/login-with-2fa.jpg){ class="shadow" }